Dnkhatri/Outlook-Rules-Consolidator/README.md

 ## What It Does

-When you create a rule in Outlook for a new contact, name the rule exactly the same as the folder you want their emails moved to.
-For example:

-- Email from a Vietnam supplier → name the rule **Vietnam**
-- Email from a local contact → name the rule **Local**
-- Email from a shipper → name the rule **Shippers**
+Over time, Outlook rules build up.
+You might have 20 separate rules all doing the same thing — moving emails from different Vietnam suppliers into your Vietnam folder.
+Another 15 rules all moving emails into your Shippers folder.
+And so on.
+Before long you have hundreds of rules that are hard to manage.

-When you run this script, it finds all rules that share the same folder name, merges them into one single rule, and deletes the individual ones.
-Your emails still go to exactly the right folders — there are just far fewer rules doing it.
+This script cleans that up.
+It looks at all your rules, groups together every rule that moves emails into the same folder, and merges them into one single rule per folder.
+So instead of 20 separate Vietnam rules, you end up with just one Vietnam rule that covers all 20 suppliers.
+Instead of 15 Shippers rules, one Shippers rule.
+Your emails still land in exactly the right folders — there are just far fewer rules doing it.

+The only thing you need to do to make this work is follow one simple naming convention when creating rules, explained in the next section.

 ---